Scientists Just Found A Way To Identify The Relationship Between The Following Structures — And It Changes Everything

 Q1: What are the three main types of rocks?
 A: The three main types of rocks are igneous, sedimentary, and metamorphic.

 Q2: How do earthquakes occur?
-A: Earthquakes occur when tectonic plates move and release energy along faults, causing the ground to shake That's the part that actually makes a difference..
+A: Earthquakes occur when tectonic plates move and release energy along faults, causing the ground to shake Simple, but easy to overlook.
+That alone is useful..

 Q3: What is the difference between a volcano and a lava tube?
 A: A volcano is a geological structure that allows magma to erupt onto the Earth's surface, while a lava tube is a hollowed-out underground passage formed by flowing lava.